verbb/formie/docs/get-started/configuration.md

 #### Forms
 - `defaultFormTemplate` - The handle for the default form template used for new forms.
 Formie's defaults will be used if not specified.
 - `defaultEmailTemplate` - The handle for the default email template used for new forms.
 Formie's defaults will be used if not specified.
+- `defaultFileUploadVolume` - The asset volume to be used as the default for all new file upload fields.
+Must be in the format `folder:uid`.

 #### Submissions
 - `maxIncompleteSubmissionAge` - The maximum age of an incomplete submission in days before it is deleted in garbage collection.
 Set to 0 to disable automatic deletion.